yieldprotocol/docs/docs/README.md

 These contracts have special permissions over each other.
 You may review these permissions by running [this script](https://github.com/yieldprotocol/fyDai/blob/master/scripts/orchestration.js).

+### Audit

+Yield Protocol was audited by Trail of Bits.
+You may find the report [here](yield.is/tob_audit.pdf).

+### Vulnerability Disclosure

+Responsible security disclosures should be sent to [security@yield.is](mailto:security@yield.is).
+Thank you for keeping Yield safe!
+We will get back to you as soon as we can.

 ## Useful Links

 - [Yield DApp](https://app.yield.is)
 - [Yield Whitepaper](https://yield.is/whitepaper.pdf)
 - [YieldSpace AMM Whitepaper](https://yield.is/yieldspace.pdf)

-## Security

-Responsible security disclosures should be sent to [security@yield.is](mailto:security@yield.is).
-Thank you for keeping Yield safe!
-We will get back to you as soon as we can.